checkmeup/.github/profile/README.md

 # checkmeup.net

-The simple yet effective way to monitoring cron jobs.
+A simple yet effective way to monitor cron jobs.

-Sh... it happens.
-Get instant alerts when your recurring jobs don't run on time.
+Downtime happens.
+Check me up and get instant alerts when your recurring tasks don't run or complete on time.